Evil Hat Productions

 Evil Hat Productions is a company that produces role-playing games and other tabletop games.
-Chief among them is the free indie RPG, Fate, which has won numerous awards.
+They are best known for the free indie RPG system Fate, Blades in the Dark, and Thirsty Sword Lesbians, all of which have won multiple awards.

 History

 Fred Hicks had been working with Lydia Leong, Rob Donoghue, and others to run LARPs at AmberCon NorthWest starting in 1999, and came up with the name Evil Hat for themselves.
 While on a trip to Lake Tahoe, friends Hicks and Donoghue developed a new game based on a conversation about running another Amber game and fixing some problems with FUDGE; the result was Fate which Hicks and Donoghue would publish under the name Evil Hat.
 Donoghue and Hicks released a complete first-edition of Fate through Yahoo!
 Groups (January 2003) then cleaned up the technical writing and slightly polished the system for a second edition (August 2003).
 Hicks and Donoghue began work on the licensed Dresden Files Roleplaying Game in 2004, but publication was held up because they decided to use Spirit of the Century (2006) to introduce the Fate 3.0 system instead.
 While working on these other games, as a side-project Hicks worked on Don't Rest Your Head (2006), which would be Evil Hat's first published game.
 Don't Rest Your Head was critically acclaimed and quickly sold through Evil Hat's short print-on-demand print run.

 In 2005, the company began producing a series of commercial role-playing games using an updated version of the Fate system, each focusing on a different genre.
 These include the 1920s pulp adventure Spirit of the Century and the hard sci-fi Diaspora.
 In 2010, they released Dresden Files Roleplaying Game, based on the Dresden Files series of novels by author Jim Butcher.
 The FATE system had also been licensed to Cubicle 7 Entertainment who used it for Starblazer Adventures, based on the British Starblazer comic.

 Evil Hat Productions is a part of the Bits and Mortar initiative and was one of the original founding companies in August 2010.

 In January 2016, Evil Hat Productions announced print-runs for some of its Fate Core System games such as Venture City (2014) and Do: Pilgrims of the Flying Temple (2011).
 The company then announced in September 2016 that they would be bringing both Blades in the Dark (2017) and Karthun: Lands of Conflict (2017) to trade in 2017; both games were funded via successful Kickstarter campaigns in 2015 and 2014, respectively.